What is Hybrid Cloud Security?

 - Leverage CSPM

-Cloud Security Posture Management (CSPM) is a new class of security solutions that automatically assesses best practices and security vulnerabilities in a cloud environment, and provides the necessary steps to resolve issues, usually through automation.
+Cloud Security Posture Management (CSPM) is a class of security solutions that automatically assesses best practices and security vulnerabilities in a cloud environment, and provides the necessary steps to resolve issues, usually through automation.

 It is especially suited for hybrid cloud environments because it provides visibility and control over disparate, distributed systems.